Summer walks, featuring an irritated osprey

 All photos by Ellen Kolb.

-A bit of a challenge
+A bit of a challenge: knees vs. trails

 I’m downright embarrassed.
 I haven’t been on any hilly hikes lately (save one, about which more below).
 I haven’t explored anyplace new.
 Nothing long, despite my good intentions about training for an autumn attempt at the Cross New Hampshire Adventure Trail.
 My recent challenges have been on the order of going up stairs without pulling the railing out of the wall.

 Shut up, knees.
 I’m trying to hike here.
 I’ve been muttering that a lot since a mid-May mishap in which I banged up both knees, one worse than the other.
-A few weeks ago I tried a hike up South Uncanoonuc in Goffstown, which with its twin to the north is the first place I go when I test how rehab from injury is going.
+A few weeks ago I tried a hike up South Uncanoonuc in Goffstown, New Hampshire, which with its twin to the north is the first place I go when I test how rehab from injury is going.
 Nice views, bad judgment.
 My knees and I have barely been on civil terms ever since.
 Flat is fine, stairs not so much.

 But oh, a stop on a South Uncanoonuc ledge was refreshing.
 I had a view to the west-southwest, towards the Monadnocks, with Grand Monadnock itself peeking from behind the Wapack range.